Reception baseline assessment for 4-year-olds

 As the Government says in their leaflet for parents about the RBA, "Your child cannot 'pass' or 'fail' the assessment.
 Its main purpose is to create a starting point to measure the progress schools make with their pupils."

 Will my child know when the Reception baseline assessment is happening?

-Are parents told when it's happening?
+No, the whole idea of structuring the RBA as a short series of practical, fun tasks is that your child probably won't realise they're having an assessment.
 Everything will be kept as low-key as possible, with the teacher deciding when to carry out the RBA with your child.
-It will happen during normal teaching time, though, maybe with the teacher pausing or take a break between tasks if they feel your child us getting distracted or restless.
+It will happen during normal teaching time, though, maybe with the teacher pausing or take a break between tasks if they feel your child is getting distracted or restless.

 The assessment has been designed to ensure that it is inclusive and accessible to as many children as possible, including those with special educational needs or disability or English as an additional language.